In this Article

 Surgery might be recommended when tongue-tie affects most activities of your baby’s mouth like speech, eating, swallowing, etc. There are two types of surgeries that can help treat the condition – Frenuloplasty and Frenotomy.

-This is the simpler of the two procedures and can be carried out in the doctor’s office with or without anaesthesia.
+Also known as Tongue-Tie Division, this is the simpler of the two procedures and can be carried out in the doctor’s office with or without anaesthesia.
 After examining the frenulum, the doctor will use a pair of sterile scissors to snip the frenulum.
 Since there are very few nerve endings and blood vessels in that area, there will be little to no pain and bleeding.

 After the procedure, your baby can be breastfed immediately.
 There are very few complications that can arise from this procedure, and it is extremely safe.